anton-dergunov/anton-dergunov.github.io/_drafts/2199-01-01-llm-agent-org-planning-system.md

 ## Notes for writing

+- **Uniqueness is not the bar.** Papers need novelty; a blog post needs a specific, credible, first-person account.
+The crowded prior art makes this post *more* useful, not less — "I read those and here is where they did not fit my case" is a service.
+Stop optimising for nobody-has-done-this and optimise for nobody-has-done-this-*and-written-honestly-about-what-broke*.
-- **Lead with the failure chain, not the tooling.** Abandoned weekly review → untrusted system → externalisation stops working → graveyard.
+- **Lead with the failure chain, not the tooling.** Collected for ten years, never organised → 70% dead → untrusted plan → externalisation stops releasing anything → guilt-generating graveyard.
 That earns the rest of the post from readers who do not care about Emacs.
 - **Do not bury the prior art.** Cite `claude-obsidian` early and generously, then say what is different.
 A post that pretends the space is empty gets dismissed in the first comment.
-- The deletion thesis is the headline.
-Candidate titles along that line: *"The bottleneck moved: notes on letting an agent prune a ten-year planning system"*, or *"Your second brain does not need more ingestion"*.
+- Titles, favouring the review framing over the deletion one now: *"I did the first half of GTD for ten years"*, *"The organise step needs a second person"*, or on the deletion angle *"Your second brain does not need more ingestion"*.
+- **Concrete before-and-after is the strongest evidence available and it is free** — I have the git history.
+One real section, before and after, with the reasons.
+Productivity.org went from ~70 accreted items to ~35 with bodies.
 - Screenshots carry the Emacs half, same budget note as the agenda-rebuild post.
 - The Masicampo counter-argument is the section that makes this more than a tutorial.
 Do not cut it for length.
 - Cross-reference: this shares a spine with the agenda-rebuild post in `Blog.org`.
 Decide which one goes first — probably that one, so this can assume the system exists.